-Denominational plurality with common identity
+Denominational plurality with a common identity

-Evangelicalism is broad and transdenominational despite internal differences.
+Evangelicalism is broad and transdenominational, despite internal differences.

 What it is: Evangelicalism brings together people and churches from distinct denominational traditions that share common emphases.